Sri-Akshat5/E-went/README.md

-# 🎟️ Event Management App
+# 🎟️ Event Management Platform

 A **full-stack** event management application that allows users to create and manage events.
 Built with **React, Node.js, Express, and MongoDB**, this app supports **user authentication, real-time event updates, and guest login**.